OnArrow/recite_word/Lesson/14/Lesson131.md

 ## Don't be so sure!

 ```
-Where are going to spend your holidays this year, Gary?
+Where are you going to spend your holidays this year, Gary?

 We may go abroad.
 I'm not sure